schooltool-project/schooltool-book/source/features.rst

 Attendance and Participation Journal
 ------------------------------------

-SchoolTool provides a simple attendance and participation journal for each section which allows a teacher to track absences and tardies, and optionally assign each student a numeric score for each class meeting.
+SchoolTool provides a simple attendance and participation journal allows a teacher to track absences and tardies, and optionally assign each student a numeric score for each class meeting.
 Each meeting of a section can also be assigned a description.
 The teacher can add a cumulative attendance/participation grade for the term.

 Individual entries in the journal grid are stored to the server without requiring a page reload using Ajax.
 The journal displays average participation scores and total absences for the term.

 The current system is adequate for teacher record keeping and providing basic data for report cards.
 We have not implemented a full workflow to manage excused and unexcused absences for a school with strict legal requirements, such as US public schools.
 We will focus on improving the user experience and reports for this simpler case first.

-The attendance journal was created in collaboration with faculty from the Vilnius Lyceum in Vilnius, Lithuania.

    .. image:: images/intrepid/journal.png

 Gradebook
 ---------

-SchoolTool includes a basic assignment-oriented gradebook for each section.
+SchoolTool includes a assignment-oriented gradebook for each section.
 Each section can have multiple spreadsheet worksheets.
 Teachers create assignments (or "activities") that are organized and may be weighted by category, such as "exam" or "presentation."
-Grades can be assigned by a variety of systems, including point values and letter grades.
-Additional scoring systems can be added in code; suggestions are welcome.

-The gradebook is fairly complete in functionality, but still rough around the edges, and gradebooks are imfamously full of edge cases.
-Beta testing is strongly encouraged!
-Let us know what needs fixing.
+Grades are assigned by numerical point values.

    .. image:: images/intrepid/activity.png